Elephant Butte Dam

 The largest body of water in New Mexico was created by the construction of this Dam.
 Even at its lowest levels, Elephant Butte Lake is large enough to enjoy an array of recreational opportunities – boating, fishing, paragliding, and exploring its miles of shoreline.

 The Elephant Butte Dam overlook is easily accessed and well worth the trip if you are visiting Sierra County.
-The Dam itself has been closed to foot traffic since September 11, 2001.
+The Dam itself has been officially closed to foot traffic since September 11, 2001, but for the last several years it has been open for walking on the first day of each year, as part of New Mexico State Parks’ First Day Hikes program.

 Elephant Butte Dam Facts: